 Sneakers are HOT right now in Paris, and I am not talking about your Nike running shoes.
 Veja, a French shoe brand, is available at Nordstrom or shops in Paris.
 This is a brand I saw all over Paris, and has two pairs myself.
 You will want to wear no-show socks with them.

-I love skirts and dress weather.
-Paris allows you to dress up a bit with flats and a scarf.
+I love wearing skirts and dresses in the spring.
+Dress up your Parisian outfit in a leather jacket, with ballet flats and a scarf.
 Have fun with this, and enjoy your vacation.
-The French aren’t typically dressed in leggings and sweatshirts.
+The French arenāt typically dressed in leggings and sweatshirts.
 Leave those at home and pack these instead for some inspiration for some of my current favorites.
-See below.
-This A-line skirt is already a reader’s favorite.

 Spring weather in Paris will surprise you.
 I highly recommend packing layers.
 It snowed last April 1st.
 A camisole, sweater, scarf, and light jacket should do the trick.
-Depending on the month, there will be cold days, and you will want warm closed-toed shoes.
-The Gaspard from Sézane is one of my favorite layering pieces.
+Depending on the month, there will be cold days, and you will want warm, closed-toed shoes.
+The Gaspard from SĆ©zane is one of my favorite layering pieces.
 Even in the spring months, when it is warm, you can throw it over a tank or dress.

 A button-down shirt and blouse are my go-to shirts that work with pants and skirts.
 Throw a leather jacket or trench coat on top to complete the look.

-An umbrella is essential when visiting Paris in the spring—also, good comfortable walking shoes.
+An umbrella is essential when visiting Paris in the springāalso, good comfortable walking shoes.
 You want sunscreen, sunglasses, and a hat, depending on how sunny it is.
 Make sure to pack a top zip bag for walking around Paris.
 You always want to keep your belongings secure.
-My favorite bags include a simple Longchamp bag from Cuyana and Polène, which fits my camera, phone, and everything I need.
+My favorite bags include a simple Longchamp bag from Cuyana and PolĆØne, which fits my camera, phone, and everything I need.

 In terms of safety, I recommend you brush up on these tips.
 I keep a small wallet with one credit card and an ID; the rest is in the apartment or hotel safe.
 If lost, one always has a backup to get through the rest of the trip.